 Loyalty and passion are two cherished character traits.
-Thomas has been an example of both since arriving in Richmond prior to the 2008-09 season.
+Bristow has been an example of both since arriving in Richmond prior to the 2008-09 season.

-While overseeing the high jump, Thomas has helped many outstanding athletes, including standout Allison Morris.
-Thomas guidance helped lead Morris to a top-three mark on VCU’s top 10 list and to a second place finish in the CAA Outdoor Track and Field Championship.
+While overseeing the high jump, Bristow has helped many outstanding athletes, including standout Allison Morris.
+Bristow's guidance helped lead Morris to a top-three mark on VCU’s top 10 list and to a second place finish in the CAA Outdoor Track and Field Championship.

-Away from athletic competition, Thomas was just as excellent, graduating cum laude with a B.S. in Kinesiology and Physical Education as well as earning her teaching certification.
+Away from athletic competition, Bristow was just as excellent, graduating cum laude with a B.S. in Kinesiology and Physical Education as well as earning her teaching certification.
 She was also named to the America East Academic Honor Roll during all four years.
-In 2009, Thomas graduated summa cum laude with a M.S. in Sports Management from VCU.
-Thomas is also certified as a USA Track and Field Level 1 coach.
+In 2009, Bristow graduated summa cum laude with a M.S. in Sports Management from VCU.
+Bristow is also certified as a USA Track and Field Level 1 coach.

 The Auburn, Maine native got her first taste of coaching during her college days when she was a youth and middle school soccer coach and as a volunteer pole vault coach at her alma matter Edward Little High School, where she coached numerous state meet contenders and a state champion.